alex-shpak/hugo-book/README.md

 disableKinds: ["taxonomy", "taxonomyTerm"]

 params:
-  # Configure the date format utilised on the pages - TODO, review git-footer.html
-  DateFormat: "January 2, 2006"

   # (Optional, default true) Show or hide table of contents globally
   # You can also specify this parameter per page in front matter
   BookShowToC: true